masher92/UKCP18/DataDownload/NIMROD/ReadMe.md

 * Calls Download_from_CEDA.py which downloads data from CEDA archive
 * Untars and unzips the data
 * Calls merge_radar.py which converts the .dat files to netCDFs grouped by day

+However, haven't been able to do this with data from 2004/2005 because of error with calendar that I can't work out